ERCOFTAC Workshop SIG28

 The aim of this workshop series is to stimulate progress in the understanding of turbulent spray combustion by organizing focused discussions on open problems and promising new initiatives and collaborations in this area.
 A long term objective is to advance capabilities to model turbulent spray flows, both reacting and non-reacting.
 In order to do so it links recent developments in studies of dispersed multiphase flow and combustion.
 The intention is to have interactive discussion between experts and young researchers and between modelers and experimentalists.

 The 8th workshop will focus on spray atomization.
 Currently the absence of accurate measurements and predictive models for atomization forms a bottleneck for accurate description and prediction of turbulent spray flames.
 Better understanding of primary and secondary atomization is needed to eliminate limited knowledge of initial spray characteristics.
 New experimental techniques and modeling techniques are being developed make progress in understanding how atomization influences both the dense spray region and the dilute region.
 They will be reviewed and discussed at the workshop.
 Benchmarking computational models of complete spray flames exploiting detailed experimental datasets remains in place.
+This is the day preceding the 12th Mediterranean Combustion Symposium.

 In order to reach the objectives a program is set up with the following elements: